malikshairali/android-sensor-framework/README.md

 In addition to the Sensor Framework, this sample also demonstrates integration of Google AdMob, and Biometric Authentication.

+**Note:** The sample code does not follow any design/architectural pattern.
+One activity contains all the code (i'm sorry for that).
+Please refer to other repos to see implentation of **MVVM** pattern.

 ## Demo
  <img src="https://github.com/malikshairali/android-sensors/blob/master/demo.gif" height="450" />